tylerlong/cvanalyze_heroku_addon_doc/README.md

 ## Support

-All CV Analyze support and runtime issues should be submitted via on of the [Heroku Support channels](support-channels).
+All CV Analyze support and runtime issues should be submitted via one of the [Heroku Support channels](support-channels).
 Any non-support related issues or product feedback is welcome at http://en.cvanalyze.com/contact.
+Or just drop us an email: service@cvanalyze.com.